Fons Van Wanzeele

 Calvary in slate by Fons Van Wanzeele in Aynat (French Pyrenees).

 This video was made in 2005.
 It’s the last recording of Fons working.
-Pen and paper, that was all Fons needed to be an artist.
+Pencil and paper, that was all Fons needed to be an artist.